ingramleedy/Airport_Restaurants/README.md

 * Version 1.0 is a working concept.
 Content Packs allow offline content to downloaded while without Internet connectivity.

-* A future version may add an additional *Profile* page with pictures, addresses, and links to Google Maps for pictures, reviews, and menus (for when you do have Internet connectivity).
+* A future version may add an additional offline *Profile* page with pictures, addresses, and links to Google Maps for pictures, reviews, and menus (for when you do have Internet connectivity).

+* Need an automated way to keep content up-to-date from the source(s) and to build the *content pack* automatically.

+* Need a way to push the up-to-date *content pack* directly to ForeFlight.

 ## ForeFlight Feature Request